nautobot/nautobot/nautobot/docs/development/testing.md

 ### Running Performance Tests

 Nautobot uses [`django-slowtests`](https://pypi.org/project/django-slowtests/) to run performance tests.
 To run performance tests, you need to install the `django-slowtests` package.
-Once you install the package, you can do `invoke performance-test` or `invoke unittest --performance-test` to run unittests with `NautobotPerformanceTestRunner`.
+Once you install the package, you can do `invoke performance-test` or `invoke unittest --performance-test` to run unittests with `NautobotPerformanceTestRunner` by adding `--testrunner nautobot.core.tests.runner.NautobotPerformanceTestRunner` to the `coverage run` command.
+This flag will replace the default `NautobotTestRunner` while retaining all its functionalities with the addition of performance evaluation after test runs.

 `NautobotPerformanceTestRunner` which inherits from `DiscoverSlowestTestsRunner` will only be available when `django-slowtests` is installed.
 The runner measures the time to run unittests against baselines stored in a designated .yml file (default to "nautobot/core/tests/performance_baselines.yml") in addition to running the unittests themselves.

 !!! warning